-This article asks 'if two otherwise identical economies were distinguished only by their distributions of wealth, are they equally stable in response to a random shock?'
+This paper asks if two, otherwise identical, economies were distinguished only by their distributions of wealth, are they equally stable in response to a random shock?
 A theoretical financial network model is proposed to understand the relationship between wealth inequality and financial crises.
 In a financial network, financial assets link individual asset and liability holders to form a web of economic connections.
-The total connectivity of an individual is described by degree; the overall distribution of connections in the network is imposed through a degree distribution - equivalent to the wealth distribution - as incoming connections represent assets and outgoing connections, liabilities.
-A network's topology varies with the level of wealth inequality and total wealth and simulations show that together, they determine network contagion in the event of a random negative income shock to some individuals.
-Random network simulations, whereby each financial connection is randomly placed, reveal that increasing wealth inequality makes a wealthy network less stable - as measured by the share of individuals failing financially or the decline in financial asset values.
+The total connectivity of an individual is described by their degree, and the overall distribution of connections in the network is imposed through a degree distribution-equivalent to the wealth distribution as incoming connections represent assets and outgoing connections liabilities.
+A network's topology varies with the level of wealth inequality and total wealth and together, simulations show, they determine network contagion in the event of a random negative income shock to some individual.
+Random network simulations, whereby each financial connection is randomly placed, reveal that increasing wealth inequality makes a wealthy network less stable-as measured by the share of individuals failing financially or the decline in financial asset values.
 These results suggest a unique architectural role for accumulated assets and their distribution in macro-financial stability.